Julie Waters Therapy

 • Single-by-choice and/or childfree individuals

-SOMATIC APPROACHES
+SOMATIC Methods

 Somatic practices strengthen the mind-body connection, increasing self-awareness and presence.By perceiving subtle movements within the body, you can begin to clarify what’s truly yours, what’s not, and where you may be holding tension or blocking potential.